O-X-L/ansible-webui/docs/source/usage/credentials.rst

 The saved credential secrets are never returned to the user/Web-UI!
 They are saved encrypted to the database!

-The UI at :code:`Jobs - Credentials` allows you to manage them.
+The UI at :code:`Home - Credentials` allows you to manage them.

 |creds_ui|